timescale/docs/use-timescale/connecting/index.md

 ---
-title: Connecting to TimescaleDB
+title: Connecting to Timescale
-excerpt: Connect to your TimescaleDB database with a PostgreSQL client
+excerpt: Connect to your Timescale database with a PostgreSQL client
 products: [cloud, mst, self_hosted]
 keywords: [connect]
 ---

-# Connecting to TimescaleDB
+# Connecting to Timescale

-When you have your TimescaleDB service up and running, either in the cloud or own your own self-hosted hardware, you need a way to talk to it from your local machine.
-Most of the instructions we give you assume you are using `psql`, but that's not the only connection tool available to you.
-In this section, we give you instructions for installing `psql`, as well as some other common tools.
+When you have your Timescale service up and running, you need a way to talk to it from your local machine.
+Most of the instructions in the documentation use `psql`, but that's not the only connection tool available to you.
+This section gives instructions for installing `psql`, as well as some other common tools.

 *   [Learn about connecting to your database][about-connecting] to understand how it works before you begin.